agarnung/image-colorization-exploration/README.md

 ## Our Solution

-Among the countless architectural alternatives (see [LINK TO MY ARTICLE - WHICH WILL BE BASICALLY THE SAME MARKDOWN WITH SOME ADDITIONAL RESULTS...]), we will design our own solution and train it using our own dataset.
-We will focus natural images.
+Among the countless architectural alternatives, we will design our own solution and train it using our own dataset.
+We will focus natural images, like those in the [DIV2K dataset](https://data.vision.ee.ethz.ch/cvl/DIV2K/).

 We use two approaches for the colorization task: